JiaHongL/status-bar-helper/README.md

 - **Independent VM Execution**: Each script runs in an independent Node.js VM environment without interference, using only native Node modules.
 - **Security & Isolation**: Scripts execute in a controlled environment, avoiding impact on VS Code stability and security.
 - **Intuitive Icon Interface**: All action buttons use consistent VS Code Codicons for a clean and user-friendly experience.
+- npm Package Support: You can use `require` in your scripts to load npm packages located under `sbh.packages/node_modules/`, extending functionality.

 ## Sponsor the Author